pydae/pydae/README.md

 # pydae
-Environment to solve and analyze Differential-Algebraic Equations
+Environment to solve and analyse Differential-Algebraic Equations